List of awards and nominations received by Katy Perry

 Perry received ten nominations at the 2011 MTV Video Music Awards, winning Video of the Year for "Firework" along with Best Collaboration and Best Visual Effects for "E.T.".
 She became the first artist to be nominated for four different videos at a single ceremony.
-Her single "Wide Awake" from Teenage Dream: The Complete Confection—a reissue of her third album Teenage Dream—was nominated for the Grammy Award for Best Pop Solo Performance.
+Her single "Wide Awake" from Teenage Dream: The Complete Confection—a reissue of Teenage Dream—was nominated for the Grammy Award for Best Pop Solo Performance.
 In 2012, Billboard magazine declared her the "Woman of the Year" for her contributions to music.
 Perry's fourth album, Prism, released in 2013, contained the singles "Roar" and "Dark Horse".
 The former was nominated for Song of the Year and Best Pop Solo Performance at the 56th Annual Grammy Awards.
 At the following ceremony, the album received a Best Pop Vocal Album nomination while "Dark Horse" was nominated for Best Pop Duo/Group Performance.
 "Dark Horse" won Single of the Year at the 2014 American Music Awards.

 Perry additionally received the Audrey Hepburn Humanitarian Award from UNICEF in 2016, and won "Latin Pop/Urban Song of the Year" from the 2020 iHeartRadio Music Awards for a remix of "Con Calma" with Daddy Yankee and Snow.
 Her tenure as a judge alongside Lionel Richie and Luke Bryan on American Idol won Outstanding Judging Panel at the American Reality Television Awards in 2021.
 During the 2023 PETA's Libby Awards, a shoe line of hers titled Katy Perry Collections won Favorite Celeb Vegan Brand.
 At the 2024 MTV Video Music Awards, she received the Michael Jackson Video Vanguard Award.
-The following year, Perry received the Brit Billion Award from the British Phonographic Industry (BPI) for obtaining one billion cumulative streams in the United Kingdom.
+The following year, Perry received the Brit Billion Award from the British Phonographic Industry (BPI) for reaching one billion cumulative streams in the United Kingdom.